 Because the route takes you from one side of the UK to the other, the most sensible way to arrive and depart is by public transport.
 St Bees in Cumbria is on the Cumbrian Coast Line which is a bit slow although rather nice – trains run from Carlisle or Lancaster – the route Lancaster route is, I’m told, the most scenic.
 Both Carlisle and Lancaster have excellent rail links with the rest of the country.

-Robin Hood's Bay no longer has a railway station, however there's hourly buses to Whitby or Scarborough.
+Robin Hood’s Bay no longer has a railway station, however there’s hourly (half hourly in summer) buses on route X93 to Whitby or Scarborough operated by Arriva North East.
 Whitby is nearer although there are more trains from Scarborough and the bus journey is not much longer.
-Scarborough trains go via York which also has excellent rail links.
+Scarborough trains go via York, which also has excellent rail links.

 Alternatively if you have a car, the Coast to Coast Packhorse runs daily minibuses from Kirkby Stephen and they have car parking facilities at there.
 Some B&Bs may also allow you leave your car there for a fee.

-Although Wainwright wrote it to allow people to navigate off it, if you do, you'll probably want to plot your route out on a map as well.
-We tended to use Wainwright in the evenings to see what we'd done, and it does make a great memento of the trip.
+Although Wainwright wrote his pictorial guide in such a way that you can navigate using it, you’ll probably want to plot your route out on a map as well.
+We tended to use Wainwright in the evenings to see what we’d done, and it does make a great memento of the trip.